 Attorney Drafted Consulate Processing Application for DS-260

-Consulate Processing in California.
-You can successfully complete the process.
-Prepared by an expert immigration attorney, this guide offers valuable insights into the marriage petition, spouse petition, and consulate processing application process.
+In California, you can successfully complete the consulate processing for a marriage petition.
+This guide, prepared by an expert immigration attorney, offers insights into the marriage petition and the consulate processing application.

 The Marriage Petition: Form I-130

-The first step in the spouse petition process is submitting Form I-130, the Petition for Alien Relative, to the United States Citizenship and Immigration Service (USCIS).
-This form is filed by the U.S. citizen or lawful permanent resident spouse, known as the petitioner, on behalf of the foreign spouse, known as the beneficiary.
+The first step in the spouse petition process is submitting Form I-130.
+This form, called the Petition for Alien Relative, is sent to U.S. Citizenship and Immigration Services (USCIS).
+The U.S. citizen or legal permanent resident spouse, the “petitioner,” files the form on behalf of their foreign spouse, the “beneficiary.”

-The petitioner must provide information about themselves and their spouse, including personal details, contact information, and information about their marriage.
-This form serves as proof of a valid marriage and is a prerequisite for the foreign spouse to apply for a green card.
+To complete Form I-130, the petitioner must provide information about both spouses.
+This includes personal details, contact information, and information about their marriage.
+This form proves a valid marriage and is a prerequisite for the foreign spouse to apply for a green card.

 USCIS typically takes 7 to 10 months to process Form I-130.
-If the application is incomplete, USCIS may issue a Request for Evidence (RFE) within 2-3 months of submission, asking for additional information or documents.
+If the application is incomplete, USCIS may issue a Request for Evidence (RFE) within 2-3 months.
+This RFE asks for additional information or documents.

 The Consulate Processing Application: Form DS-260